 The Australian Exposure Information Platform (AEIP) allows a user to directly access nationally consistent Exposure Information, in a way they never could before!

 In 2002 Geoscience Australia (GA) embarked on the development of the National Exposure Information System (NEXIS) project in response to the Council of Australian Governments (COAG) reform commitment on Australian’s ability to manage natural disasters and other emergencies.
 Public access to NEXIS has been limited to products based on Local Government Areas or ABS Statistical Areas.

-In 2013, the Bushfire and Natural Hazard Cooperative Research Centre, Geoscience Australia led a three year research project in collaboration with University of Melbourne and the University of Canberra, to document a comprehensive Natural Hazard Exposure Information Framework.
+In 2013, the Bushfire and Natural Hazard Cooperative Research Centre (now incorporated into Natural Hazards Research Australia) and Geoscience Australia led a three year research project in collaboration with University of Melbourne and the University of Canberra, to document a comprehensive Natural Hazard Exposure Information Framework.
 The objective was to fully describe and categorise exposure information elements in a consistent framework to be used as a reference for developing future exposure information systems.